-Through Animal Humane Society's foster program, thousands of animals have received special care before getting a second chance at life.
-More than 2,000 animals who come to AHS each year need foster care before they are ready to find new homes, and this need continues to increase.
+Through Animal Humane Society's foster program, thousands of animals have received special care before finding their new homes.
+More than 2,000 animals who come to AHS each year need foster care before they are ready for adoption.

 Foundational volunteers receive:

 - Thorough online training